6 Steps to Building a Brilliant Paid Search Account Structure

 - Keep you organized and able to optimize.
 If your account is a mess, then you’re likely to get lost in the mess, your results will plummet (or never arrive) and optimizing to get better results will be out of the question.
 So keep in mind organization (and your own sanity) when structuring your account.

-The 6 Critical Components of AdWords Account Structure
+The 6 Critical Components of Google Ads Account Structure

 It’s important to have a full understanding of each component of account structure before even dreaming of getting started, so let’s quickly review the basics